-Thank you for your interest in the Community Midwifery service.
+Thank you for your interest in the community midwifery service.

 As a team we strongly promote active birth.
-We encourage all women to use natural methods to help with the contractions of labour, e.g., movement, massage, heat packs, water, and good mental attitude.
-This enables all women to be actively involved in the birth of their baby.
+We encourage all women to use natural methods to help with the contractions of labour e.g. movement, massage, heat packs, water, and good mental attitude.
+This enables all women to be actively involved in the birth of her baby.
 We, as midwives, have seen the benefits of this approach.

-The philosophy of the Community Midwives is to facilitate a healthy pregnancy, an active and positive birth experience and ultimately a healthy mother and baby following discharge.
-A Midwife's role is to assess and advise pregnant women, to determine that everything is normal or make appropriate decisions if there is a deviation from what is considered the norm.
+The philosophy of the community midwives is to facilitate a healthy pregnancy, an active and positive birth experience and ultimately a healthy mother and baby following discharge.
+A midwife's role is to assess and advise pregnant women, to determine that everything is normal or make appropriate decisions if there is a deviation from what is considered the norm.

-The Community Midwives aim to facilitate women to achieve a normal, natural birth.
+The community midwives aim to facilitate women to achieve a normal, natural birth.
 To do this we actively encourage women to prepare the mind and body for pregnancy, labour and their adaptation to parenthood.